JetBrains/kotlin-web-site/docs/topics/extensions.md

 For example:

 * An extension declared at the top level of a file has access to the other `private` top-level declarations in the same file.
-* If an extension is declared outside its receiver type, it cannot access the receiver's `private` members.
+* If an extension is declared outside its receiver type, it cannot access the receiver's `private` or `protected` members.